jrinconada/Documentamelon/README.md

 The calculation in the image does not take points 4 and 5 into account, but it will just be a few less formulas, so the magnitude of the estimation does not change.

-Having potentialy millions of formulas it is not usable to retrive and show directly in an frontend application, so **pagination** is implement with an infinite scroll and load a fixed size page by index.
+Having potentialy millions of formulas, it is not usable to retrive and show them directly in an frontend application, so **pagination** is implement with an infinite scroll and load a fixed size page by index.

-To have millions of formulas as useful information for the user they have to be **ranked**.
-To grant the users all control over the published formulas a **demotratic** ranking based on **votes** is implemented.
+To have millions of formulas as useful information for the user, they must be **sorted** in some way.
+We want to grant users full control over the published formulas.
+To achive this, a **demotratic ranking** based on **votes** is implemented.
 So users vote on the formulas and they are sorted by the number of votes.
 #### Votes
+Each user can vote for each formula so we may need to store potentialy **billions** of votes on the database: _users_ x _formulas_ x votes